apache/iotdb/docs/UserGuide/Operate-Metadata/Timeseries.md

 You can set different datatype, encoding, and compression for the timeseries in a group of aligned timeseries

-It is also supported to set an alias, tag, and attribute for aligned timeseries.
+It is not currently supported to set an alias, tag, and attribute for aligned timeseries.

 ## Delete Timeseries

-To delete the timeseries we created before, we are able to use `(DELETE | DROP) TimeSeries <PathPattern>` statement.
+To delete the timeseries we created before, we are able to use `DELETE TimeSeries <PathPattern>` statement.

 The usage are as follows: